NYULibraries/salon/README.md

 #### `POST /`

-To use POST functions in the API, use must have an authentication token.
+To use POST functions in the API, you must have an authentication token.

 To create new permalinks: